Polish government-in-exile: Dissolution and recognition in the Third Polish Republic

 Only after the end of communist rule in Poland did the government-in-exile formally pass its responsibilities and insignia onto the government of the Third Polish Republic at a special ceremony held on 22 December 1990 at the Royal Castle in Warsaw where Lech Wałęsa, the first non-Communist president of Poland since the war, received the symbols of the Polish Republic (the presidential banner, the presidential and state seals, the presidential sashes, and the original text of the 1935 Constitution) from the last president of the government in exile, Ryszard Kaczorowski.
 The liquidation of the London-based government apparatus was declared accomplished on 31 December 1991.
 In 1992, military medals and other decorations awarded by the government in exile were officially recognized in Poland.
-The Act on Emoluments of a Former President of the Republic of Poland adopted in 1996 which establishes the rights, privileges, remuneration and other benefits of a former President, awarded them explicitly also to the last President-in-exile.
+The Act on Emoluments of a Former President of the Republic of Poland adopted in 1996 which establishes the rights, privileges, remuneration and other benefits of a former president, awarded them explicitly also to the last President-in-exile.

 Government and politics

+Towards the end of the Occupation of Poland, on 26 July 1944, the top Cabinet (Executive) of the Polish Underground State was the Home Council of Ministers (Krajowa Rada Ministrów), from the Government Delegation for Poland.